fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 Nullability obliviousness is a concept that C# 8.0 has.
 A null-oblivious type is one that no assumptions can be made about.
 Once assigned to a nullable or non-nullable variable, it is treated as if it is nullable or non-nullable, respectively.

+For example, imagine a C# 8.0 project consuming an older assembly that was compiled with an older C# compiler that has no notion of nullability, or it was compiled such that reference types are defined in a scope where `NonNullTypes(false)`.
+The C# behavior in this circumstance is, "we cannot say whether or not this is nullable or not, so we cannot assign nullability or non-nullability".
+Once assigned to a variable, the type it is assigned to dictates if it is nullable or not.

-**F# may not have this concept.
-Reference types we cannot determine to be non-nullable will be assumed to be nullable.**
+**F# may not have this concept due to type inference.**

-This is controversial, because we are making an assumption about code that we do not really know about:

-* The code could not be handling `null` at all, and thus could either produce a `NullReferenceException` or produce a value that is nullable
-* The code could be handling `null` just fine, and could pass back a reference type that can never be `null`
+This is controversial, because we are making an assumption about code that we do not really know about because the code could be handling `null` just fine, and could pass back a reference type that can never be `null`, but we'd still force the programmer to account for `null`.
-* We have no way to tell if any of the previous two points are true

-In practice, this could mean emitting thousands of warnings for a single project.
+This could mean emitting thousands of warnings for a single project.
 Although emitting warnings for unsafe null usage is a feature, if the number of warnings gets too high, people will find it invasive.

-To remain "true" to the original code, we could conceivably introduce null obliviousness and thus treat the value coming out of a component as either nullable or non-nullable, depending on how we assign it.

-However, this is not actually possible in F#, because the majority of F# code uses type inference to infer a type.
-Null obliviousness would require explicit type annotations to work as we intend it!
-Failing the propagation of a null-oblivous type through type inference (see [Type Inferece](FS-1060-nullabl-reference-types.md#type-inference)), we must assume nullability to remain safe. (**NOTE:** this is also under discussion for C# with `var x = ...`).
+To remain "true" to the original code, we could introduce null obliviousness as a "state" that a reference type could be in.
+However, this is not practically possible in F#, because the majority of F# code uses type inference to infer a type, and null obliviousness would require explicit type annotations to work properly!

 Additionally, treating all components we cannot guarantee as non-nullable as nullable is, we feel, "in the spirit of F#", which mandates safety and non-nullness wherever possible.
 This point may well be revisited if early usage indicates that lack of null obliviousness is too invasive.